-The Ethnic Minority Achievement (EMA) Co-ordinator has strategic responsibility for the inclusion of children who have EAL and the achievement of vulnerable ethnic minority groups (this role may be also included within the SENCO role).
+The school's leadership team has strategic responsibility for the inclusion of children who have EAL and the achievement of vulnerable ethnic minority groups (this role may be also included within the SENCO role).

 The Designated Teacher for Looked After Children has strategic responsibility for the inclusion of children who are adopted or in local authority care.